paddelkraft/in5/src/render/in5/books/secure-coding.html.md

 > **You do not have to solve all the security problems in your product, but you must**
 > <ul><li>Understand the risks you take</li><li>understand that you are taking them</li><ul>

+.orange
+**You do not have to solve all the security problems in your product, but you must**
+* Understand the risks you take
+* Understand that you are taking them

 ***

 ### Safe suggestion #1: